Cosmo-Tech/azure-data-explorer-connector/README.md

 - [ ] Add more logs (maybe with some metrics)
 - [ ] Add unit tests
 - [ ] Tables bulk creation
+- [ ] Use IngestionMapping and try to manage "update schema" for existing tables
 - [ ] Data bulk ingestion
 - [ ] Manage creation response correctly
 - [ ] Manage ingestion response correctly